scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 Python is a powerful and flexible language for describing large-scale mathematical calculations, but the Python interpreter is in many cases a poor engine for executing them.
-One reason is that Python uses full-fledged objects on the heap to represent numeric scalars instead of processor's native types which have a minimal overhead.
+One reason is that Python uses full-fledged objects on the heap to represent even simple numeric scalars instead of processor's native types which have a minimal overhead.
 To overcome these limitantions there are several tools available for numerical calculations, including [NumPy]_, [numexpr]_, [Cython]_, and [scipy.weave]_.